‘Buying a size 20 dress I thought, no more... I can’t continue like this’

 Starting this 12-week programme is quite daunting, but I hope it will help to show that slow and steady does actually win the race!

-Keep an eye on my progress every week in the ‘Journal’, and also follow Twitter @aineodoherty and Instagram @aine_od
+Keep an eye on my progress every week, and also follow Twitter @aineodoherty and Instagram @aine_od